-- Cardiology, MICU, and Inpatient Medicine rotations are not vacation and personal day eligible months. - Some calendar dates may be excluded from vacation/personal days as determined by the program. - Vacation blocks and personal days must be approved by the program director. - Vacation blocks and personal days must not conflict with previously scheduled clinic patients. - Some flexibility of the Monday-Friday vacation policy may be given for interviews or other special circumstances.
+- Cardiology, MICU, and Inpatient Medicine rotations are not vacation eligible months. - Some calendar dates may be excluded from vacation/personal days as determined by the program. - Vacation blocks and personal days must be approved by the program director. - Vacation blocks and personal days must not conflict with previously scheduled clinic patients.